creativeorange/gravatar/readme.md

 ```

 this will return the URL to the gravatar image of the specified email address.
-In case of a non-existing gravatar, it will return return a URL to a placeholder image.
+In case of a non-existing gravatar, it will return a URL to a placeholder image.
 You can set the type of the placeholder in the configuration option `fallback`.
 For more information, visit [gravatar.com](http://en.gravatar.com/site/implement/images/#default-image)